 - 1. Patients must be guided and informed to dispose of unused opioid medication safely to avoid both diversion and subsequent inappropriate use.
 Safe disposal must involve taking excess medication to the community or hospital pharmacy.
 Post operative opioids must not be added to a 'repeat' prescribing template.
-They should only ever be added to the patient's record as an acute medication and must be reviewed at each issue by the prescriber.43 - ^{2.} If a patient not usually on long term opioids is still taking opioids (including Tramadol) 90 days after surgery and is still in pain, this should trigger further assessment in primary or secondary care which may include referral to a pain service, for investigation of persistent pain following surgery, or sometimes to a substance misuse service.44-46 - 3.
-Patients on gabapentinoids should be identified and the indication for the gabapentin / pregabalin reviewed.33 Gabapentinoids should be tapered off if no longer indicated. - 4.
-Pain related and opioid related readmissions should be notified to the Inpatient Pain team.47
+They should only ever be added to the patient's record as an acute medication and must be reviewed at each issue by the prescriber [54]. - 2.
+If a patient not usually on long term opioids is still taking opioids (including Tramadol) 90 days after surgery and is still in pain, this should trigger further assessment in primary or secondary care which may include referral to a pain service, for investigation of chronic post-surgical pain or sometimes to a substance misuse service [55,56,57,59]. - 3.
+Patients on gabapentinoids should be identified and the indication for the gabapentin / pregabalin reviewed [44].
+Gabapentinoids should be tapered off if no longer indicated. - 4.
+Pain related and opioid related readmissions should be notified to the Inpatient Pain team [58].

-APPENDIX A
+Appendix A

-Source: Opioids Aware:28 Dose equivalents and changing opioids
+Source: Opioids Aware: [39] Dose equivalents and changing opioids